ambijat/uncomtrade/README.md

 # STEPS
 [Partner_list](https://github.com/ambijat/uncomtrade/blob/master/partner_list.md)

 The first step is to create a domain of partner countries.
 Partner countries are the ones who report their export or import with country in question or the reporter country.
+The final list of[partner countries](https://github.com/ambijat/uncomtrade/blob/master/partner_list.csv) can be seen here.

 [Classification-Level Matrix]()